 About 200km south of Alice Springs and 40km north of the South Australian border lies Lambert Centre of Australia.
-The geographical middle point of the continent.
+The geographical centre of the continent.
 Down Under’s dead centre.

 - Surreal camping in never-ending scrub